nnichols/nnichols.github.io/_posts/dnd/krug/2019-02-17-an-invitation.markdown

 The tall man mutters some words into his book, and begins turning the pages.
 Eventually, he comes to the page he was looking for and looks into the man's sins.
-Cortessio Valdar had been a lieutenant of an Imperial detachment ordered to claim Barovia some 60 years earlier.
+Cortessio Valdar had been a lieutenant of an Imperial detachment known as the Vyka Fenryka ordered to claim Barovia some 60 years earlier.
 By every Imperial statute and decree, Cortessio would have been a dedicated soul to his nation.
 While misguided in the invasion, he had performed his duty as expected and served honorably.
 Unable to discern any reason why his soul would be bound to the Material Plane, the thin man asks how him and Krug can help.